-\textbf{Base Model.} We adopt CogVideoX~\cite{CogVideoX} as our base model, which employs a DiT-style~\cite{DiT} transformer backbone with full 3D self-attention to jointly model spatial and temporal dependencies across video frames.
-Specifically, we use the CogVideoX-5B-I2V variant, which supports both image and text conditions for flexible multimodal control during video generation.
+\textbf{Base Model.} We adopt CogVideoX-5B-I2V~\citep{CogVideoX} which supports both image and text conditions as our base model.
+It employs a DiT-style~\citep{DiT} backbone with full 3D self-attention to jointly model spatial and temporal dependencies across video frames.

-\myparagraph{Guiding VDMs with Anchor Video as a Structured Prior for Camera Control.} Recent methods~\cite{yu2024viewcrafter, yu2025trajectorycrafter, cao2025uni3c, zhang2024recapture} have leveraged \textit{anchor videos} to enable controllable video generation with explicit camera motion control.
-Anchor videos are typically rendered given camera trajectories from 3D point clouds constructed by lifting a single RGB image into 3D space, either using multi-view stereo approaches like DUST3R~\cite{dust3r}, or by pixel unprojection from estimated monocular depth~\cite{yang2024depth}.
-These anchor videos provide explicit geometry and camera motion signals, serving as a structured prior to guide the video generation to follow the intended camera trajectory.
-During training, the anchor video is created by lifting the first frame of the source video into 3D and rendering it along the source video's camera trajectory.
-The model then learns to reconstruct the source video conditioned on the anchor video.
-During inference, the anchor video is constructed similarly using the input image and a user-specified camera trajectory.
+\myparagraph{Guiding VDMs with Anchor Video as a Structured Prior for Camera Control.} Recent methods~\citep{yu2024viewcrafter, yu2025trajectorycrafter, cao2025uni3c, zhang2024recapture} leverage \textit{anchor videos} to enable controllable video generation with explicit camera motion.
+These anchors are typically rendered by lifting a single RGB image into 3D point clouds~\citep{dust3r, yang2024depth} and re-rendering it along a camera trajectory, providing structured geometry and motion priors to guide generation.
+During training, anchor videos are rendered from the first frame of the source video along its original camera trajectory, and the model learns to reconstruct the video conditioned on this anchor.
+At inference, anchors are similarly generated from an input image and a user-defined trajectory.

-However, existing methods face two major challenges: (1) Anchor videos derived from 3D point cloud estimations are often imprecise (as shown in \cref{fig:teaser} (a)), leading to difficulties during training (~\cref{fig:ablation} (a)).
-The model must not only inpaint missing regions but also correct misaligned visible areas, resulting in inefficient learning.
-(2) Conditioning on anchor videos in the latent space typically requires fine-tuning the base model or injecting dense additional modules, which increases computational overhead and reduces model generalization (\Cref{tab:main_re10k_mira}).
-To overcome these limitations, we introduce \methodname{}, a novel and efficient framework for learning precise camera control with masking-based anchor video and a lightweight~\ctrlnet{}, which we will describe in detail next.
+However, existing approaches suffer from two key limitations.
+First, anchor videos based on imperfect 3D reconstructions are often inaccurate, forcing the model to both inpaint missing regions and correct misaligned visible areas, leading to inefficient learning (\cref{fig:ablation} (a)).
+Second, latent-space anchor conditioning usually requires fine-tuning the backbone or injecting heavy modules, increasing computation and hurting generalization (\cref{tab:main_re10k_mira}).
+To address these issues, we propose \methodname{}, an efficient framework that learns precise camera control using masking-based anchor videos and a lightweight~\ctrlnet{}, as detailed below.